Bonide Systemic Insect Control - Questions & Answers

 Q

-Can Bonide Systemic Insect Control be applied when rain is expected?
+Can Bonide Systemic Insect Control be sprayed in the early morning or is dusk the preferred time?

 A